One of the lessons I teach every single day is spelling. Although I don’t call it spelling; I call it Word Work.

 When we’re doing simple dictations from the Word Wall, I like to mix up the materials as much as I can.
 Here we’re using white boards.
 But sometimes we use notebooks, sometimes fancy spelling paper, sometimes mini chalkboards.
 I’ve also used ripped brown paper bags, post-it notes, large foam shapes, wrapping paper, paint, play-doh … pretty much anything that’s a little out of the ordinary!

-Graffiti Spelling (bottom right)
+Spelling Murals (bottom right)

 You Might Also Like (and those links lead to freebies):